jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 This will use the name _"styles"_, append the file hash, and then add the extension _"css"_.'

-4. We also need to add the following under the `rules` node:
+4. We also need to add the following in the array under the `modules`/`rules` node:

 ```
  {